CagriCatik/RUST/01_Primitive_Data_Types/README.md

 }
 ```

-In this example, `letter` is a character variable holding the value 'A'.

-## Conclusion
+## Summary

-This tutorial covered the basic primitive data types in Rust, including integers, floating-point numbers, Booleans, and characters.
-Understanding these types is crucial for effectively working with Rust, as they form the foundation of data representation in the language.
-In subsequent lessons, we will explore more advanced topics and data structures in Rust.
+This lesson covered the basic primitive data types in Rust, including integers, floating-point numbers, Booleans, and characters.
+Understanding these types is fundamental to writing safe and efficient Rust programs.